roboticsound/Pulsarr/README.md

 ## Current features

 - Add movies to [Radarr](https://radarr.video) while browsing IMDB pages.
-- Select quality profile and whether to monitor the movie when added.
+- Select quality profile, availability and whether to monitor the movie when added.
+- Checks if a movie is already in your collection and links to it's Radarr page

 ## Planned features

 - Multi browser support
-- Check if a movie is already in your collection
 - Support for adding series' to Sonarr

 ## Special thanks